Mexico

 Open 7 days a week.

 There is a parking place close to the beach inside Cabo Pulmo Park.
-One big palapa on the left of the beach and couple of tiny ones.
-A family takes care of this area and they have clean toilets setup as well as a cold water shower.
+There is one big palapa on the left of the beach and a couple of tiny ones.
+A family takes care of this area and they have clean toilets set up as well as a cold water shower.
 150 pesos per person for camping.
 Great snorkeling right off the beach.

-the is also a 1 mile hike to several coves with great snorkeling.
-The last one is the best.
+There is also a 1 mile hike to several coves with great snorkeling.
+The last one is the best but requires a licensed guide.

 Why?
 By checking in after you’ve visited a place you let others know this place is still functional.
 You can also add or correct any information.